 If you are struggling with constant zoom calls, ask to switch to phone calls instead.
 If you can’t stand staring at a screen, start taking notes on paper.
-If your home office is feeling cramped, find an outdoor space or cafe to work.
+If your home office is feeling cramped, try to redecorate it or find an outdoor space or cafe to work.
 Finding helpful alternatives to small parts of your day might make a huge difference.
 You don’t have to change everything about your WFH situation, but find one small area that is causing frustration and see if there are helpful alternatives.

 We hope this can help you or your teammates with burnout.
 Working from home can be a huge lifestyle change, especially if it was something forced upon you.
 But, if you can avoid burnout, you may see the benefits that cause people all over the globe to CHOOSE remote work.

 If you can relate to any of this, let us know if you were struggling with the WFH and what’s helped turn that around!

 If you work with virtual clients, I’m guessing at one point or another you have found yourself …